Fatigue-Busting Tips for Ankylosing Spondylitis

 Featured Forum

-View all responsesAnd when I'm not in the throes of an ankylosing spondylitis flare-up, I'm still pretty fatigued.
-I think anyone with chronic illness gets so used to the roller coaster ride that is flare-ups and downs that you can't help but be exhausted at all times.
 After all, the immune system is overactive in AS, running like a crazed engine in the background, never taking a break.
-There's also some research that says the fatigue itself changes our brains.1 In short, it's not all in your head (even if it's in your brain).
+There's also some research that says the fatigue itself changes our brains.1 In short, it'snot all in your head (even if it's in your brain).

-After living with AS for years and watching my energy slowly dissipate, like an upside-down hourglass — its sands disappearing — I've come to an understanding with my fatigue.
+After living with AS for years and watching my energy slowly dissipate like an upside-down hourglass — its sands disappearing — I've come to an understanding with my fatigue.
 Here's what I've learned.

 Movement is your friend

-The phrase "movement is medicine" can really feel ableist at times, but as I understand it, movement can be anything — and it can be done while sitting, standing, or walking.
 I like to keep moving every day, even if it's just a dance session, a short walk outdoors (or with a walking workout on YouTube), or a yoga session.
-It's important to me to keep it up, daily, because it teaches my body a routine, revs up my metabolism, and it builds a self-care routine into my day.
-Nine times out of 10 it boosts my energy for hours afterward.
-If I remain still and without movement, I always pay for it by losing even more energy.
-The energy it takes to get moving can be hard to come by, but it pays dividends in the end.
+It's important to me to keep it up daily because it teaches my body a routine, revs up my metabolism, and builds a self-care routine into my day.

 Sunlight helps, too

-There is a lot of evidence that sunlight can drastically improve mood, energy, and fatigue levels (hey, we're natural beings too!).
-These are all things that people with chronic illness experience, according to this community (and people I've spoken to).
 According to a study in Depression Research & Treatment, "Over time, all subgroups improved following ten days treatment in a light room.
 Conclusion: Fatigue, excessive daytime sleepiness, and health-related quality of life improve in a similar way as depressed mood following treatment with bright light."2

 Seek joy

-Build moments of joy, art, creativity, and hope into your day.
-Seriously, there is nothing more draining than not embracing the things that inspire and energize you.
-If you can add 30 minutes of painting or dancing or blasting your favorite music or whatever it is you love into your day — each day — you will nourish your soul, which can help improve your mood, which can help your energy.
+If you can add 30 minutes of painting, dancing, blasting your favorite music, or whatever it is you love into your day — each day — you will nourish your soul, which can help improve your mood, which can help your energy.
 It's all connected.
-We are complex, magical, nuanced beings and we need to be nourished in all sorts of ways.
-Our body appreciates our care.

 Join the conversation